AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

             * **View Data...**

-              Click this button to access the information about form results in the bulk editor.
+              Selecting this button accesses the information about form results in the Bulk Editor.
 From here, you can export the information to a `.tsv` (tab-separated) file (for use, for example, in an Excel spreadsheet).

         * **Mail**